Privacy Policy

 - detect and rectify malfunctions and errors,

-- prevent and investigate misuse or illegal use,
+- prevent and investigate misuse or unlawful use,

-- ensure the security of systems, networks and data.
+- guarantee the security of systems, networks and data.

-Our legitimate interest here is to maintain a secure, stable and functional online service.
+Our legitimate interest here lies in maintaining a secure, stable and functional online service.

 We process usage and behavioural data in aggregated or pseudonymised form in order to: